-The Company has developed a line of control brand products and services that are sold or made available throughout its store network and are available on a limited basis to certain independent grocery customers.
+The Company has developed a line of control brand products and services that are sold or made available throughout its store and digital networks.
 The Company's product development team works closely with third party vendors to develop and manufacture products for its control brands.
 The Company is not dependent on any one source or third party vendor to produce its products.

-The Company markets control brand products in the food, health and beauty and general merchandise categories under a number of brand names, including but not limited to: President's Choice, PC Organics, PC Blue Menu, PC Black Label Collection, no name, Farmer's Market, Everyday Essentials, Life at Home, T&T, Exact, Quo and Life Brand.
+The Company markets control brand products in the food, health and beauty and general merchandise categories under a number of brand names, including but not limited to: President's Choice, PC® Organics, PC® Blue Menu, PC® Black Label Collection, no name, Farmer's Market, Everyday Essentials®, Life at HomeTM, T&T®, Quo BeautyTM and Life Brand.

-The Company also offers Joe Fresh branded apparel, accessories, footwear and cosmetics in many of its grocery stores.
-In addition, the Company offers Joe Fresh products in stand-alone Joe Fresh stores in Canada, and in Shoppers Drug Mart stores (a limited assortment).
+The Company also offers Joe Fresh branded apparel, accessories and footwear in many of its grocery stores (including in some stores through the PC ExpressTM service).
+In addition, the Company offers Joe Fresh products in stand-alone Joe Fresh stores in Canada, online at joefresh.com and in Shoppers Drug Mart stores (a limited assortment).
 Joe Fresh products are also available outside of Canada at certain third-party retailers.